TheOdinProject/curriculum/README.md

 # [Welcome to The Odin Project, an open source web development curriculum](http://theodinproject.com)
 The Odin Project is an open source community and curriculum for learning web development.
-Odin Project students complete lessons linking to the best free resources online, and projects which they can use in their portfolio.
+Students of The Odin Project build portfolio projects and complete lessons that are constantly curated and updated with links to relevant resources.

 We teach:
 * Ruby programming